KarolineKlan/CSS_Final_Project_Group9/content/network-analysis.md

 Since these nodes act as central hubs, we want to investigate how many, and which communities each node connects with, as it will give insights as to how these products are used in different ways.
 In our text analysis we create community labels,  which is used to clarify the essence of each community.
 We use the resulting table here to illustrate how the different betweenness hubs bridge accros communities:
 <figure>
     <img src="/images/betweenness.png" width="80%" alt="Scraping">
-    <figcaption style="text-align:center;font-style: italic;font-size:smaller;">  Figure.
-6: A dataframe showing the top betweeness centrality products in the network and the communities they link.  </figcaption>
+    <figcaption style="text-align:center;font-style: italic;font-size:smaller;">  Table.
+4: A dataframe showing the top betweeness centrality products in the network and the communities they link.  </figcaption>
 </figure>

 The dataframe is sorted such that the products on the left, are ordered from highest betweenness centrality to lowest of the top 14 highest betweenness centrality in the entire frequently-bought-together network.